lubuntu-team/manual/source/3/3.2/3.2.8/keyboard_and_mouse.rst

 Chapter 3.2.8 Keyboard and Mouse
 ================================

-Keyboard and Mouse is a program to change the behavior of your keyboard and mouse.
+Keyboard and Mouse is the program to change the behavior of your keyboard and mouse.

 Usage
 ------